Student Growth Percentile (SGP)

 Window Specific SGP

-Current SGPs are calculated based on the current date and tests available in prior test windows.
-In the Star Growth Report, Window Specific SGPs are calculated if you select a prior school year during the report customization (in the School Year drop-down list).
+In the Star Growth Report, Window Specific SGPs are calculated when you select a prior or current school year during the report customization (in the School Year drop-down list).
 In this report, you can also select which reporting periods are used: